aia-uclouvain/pydl8.5/README.rst

 Relevant paper : `[DL852020] <https://dial.uclouvain.be/pr/boreal/fr/object/boreal%3A223390/datastream/PDF_01/view>`_ `[PYDL852020] <https://www.ijcai.org/Proceedings/2020/0750.pdf>`_

-**The PYDL8.5 library is an enhancement of DL8.5.
-The name has changed because the library no longer contains only the implementation of the DL8.5 algorithm, although the additional features are still built around DL8.5.
-Therefore the name of the library has changed and you need to install the correct version from PyPI to benefit from the new features.
+**The PyDL8.5 library providing an implementation of DL8.5 algorithm.
 Please read the relevant articles referenced below to learn about the additional features.
+Please cite these papers if you used the current library.
 The documentation will help you get started with PyDL8.5.**

 This project implements an algorithm for inferring optimal binary decision trees.
 It is scikit-learn compatible and can be used in combination with scikit-learn.
 As a scikit-learn classifier, it implements the methods "fit" and "predict".

+The current version of PyDL8.5 is an optimized one using some ideas from  `MurTree <https://www.jmlr.org/papers/volume23/20-520/20-520.pdf>`_ paper listed in CHANGES.txt.
+The version of the code used in the AAAI paper [DL852020] is v0.0.15.

 This tool can be installed in two ways: